2020 Honda Pilot vs Ford Explorer

-At Norm Reeves Honda Superstore Irvine, we’re here to help drivers decide between these two SUVs.
-We’ll delve in further to check out what they offer and how they differ, so you can be the one to decide on the one that’s best suited for you!
+At Norm Reeves Honda Superstore Irvine, we’re here to help conflicted drivers by taking a closer look at each of these SUVs.
+We’ll compare their similarities while shedding light to their differences so you can be certain of which vehicle is best suited for you!

 For the past few years, Honda has included its driver-assisting features, Honda Sensing®, as a standard feature with the base trims of its core models like the Pilot.
 However, the Ford Explorer recently added the Ford Co-Pilot360™ system to its base and varying trims.

 The Honda Pilot and Ford Explorer each incorporate exterior-mounted sensors that will measure the distance from the vehicle ahead, as well as the rate of approach to determine if a collision is likely.
 Each vehicle includes a collision braking and mitigation system, as well as a feature that ensures that you stay in your lane.

 The Honda Pilot, however, adds Adaptive Cruise Control (ACC).
 This feature is a cruise control system that automatically adjusts to the flow of traffic by ensuring a safe distance is always kept from the vehicle ahead.
 The Ford Explorer offers a similar system, but only after an upgrade.

 Interior Technology & Entertainment

 The Pilot and Explorer each come with a variety of interior amenities and media options to help drivers and passengers get more out of their short trips or long journeys.
 Each SUV includes a dashboard-mounted display that you can use to select your media options.